loncho95/Non_voters_USA/README.md

 ## Repository and project description

-Is democracy still an effective political system in the 21st century?
+Many people debate whether democracy is still an effective political system in the 21st century.
 While that question can have an unimaginable number of answers, what is clear is that nation states need to better understand how it works nowadays and how it is constantly evolving.
 Just before the 2020 presidential elections in the US, Ipsos, contracted by FiveThirtyEight, polled American citizens online about their voting opinions and behavious in order to have a clearer picture of the electorate.
 This poll is the perfect oportunity to analyze democracy, as by analyzing the behavior and opinions of US citizens leading up to upcoming elections, people can better understand the current situation of political systems.
-But... *Why America?*
+We chose America for various reasons, all of which are outline in our objectives and rationale.

 ### Our objectives: